 Jeans are not permitted.
-Dresses, skirts, and shorts must be of appropriate length; no bare shoulders or low necklines.
-When wearing pants, skirts, or shorts, girls must wear–not carry–two visible layers on top, one of which must be a blazer or sweater (not a fleece).
+Dresses and skirts must fall within four inches of the center of the kneecap; no bare shoulders or low necklines.
+When wearing pants, skirts, or shorts, girls must wear—not carry—two visible layers on top, one of which must be a blazer or sweater (not a fleece).

 Boys Class Dress